allesklar/tkh_access_control/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Create your failing tests based on the Test Unit framework.
+3. Create your failing tests based on the Minitest framework.
 4. Create your code which makes the tests pass.
 5. Commit your changes (`git commit -am 'Added some feature'`)
 6. Push to the branch (`git push origin my-new-feature`)